elastic/apm-pipeline-library/vars/README.md

 * token: String to use as authentication token.
 * url: URL of the Github API call.
 * allowEmptyResponse: whether to allow empty responses.
-Default false
+Default false.
+* data: Data to post to the API.
+Pass as a Map.

 [Github REST API](https://developer.github.com/v3/)